Update: Teasers added to ‘Design’ section and ‘Manufacturing’ ‘Release date’ sections updated.

 The Q6 e-tron will likely be available to purchase directly from Audi in European markets.
-Volkswagen started switching to the agency model in 2020, and now, Audi plans to adopt this sales model, a report from Automobilwoche.
+Volkswagen started switching to the agency model in 2020, and now, Audi plans to adopt this sales model from 2023, a report from Automobilwoche said in 2021.

 Audi may adopt the agency model in Germany, the UK, Sweden, France, Italy, Spain, Ireland, and Poland initially.
 It could finalize the related negotiations with retail partners this year.
 The Q6 e-tron launch could mark the start of the new sales model at Audi.

 The role of the dealer changes to a sales agent under the agency sales model.
 The dealers do have an involvement in the sales process, and they receive the same commission and bonus as in the showroom business, but the company handles the price negotiations.
 The dealer doesn’t need to finance the vehicles in advance, and the company bears the inventory and the costs associated with showroom vehicles.

 Audi isn’t making money on the e-tron models currently, but that could change by the time it launches the Q6 e-tron.
-Duesmann has told Der Spiegel (via QuattroDaily) that e-tron models will start generating profit in three years.
+Duesmann had told Der Spiegel in 2021 that e-tron models will start generating profit in three years.
 With battery prices reducing year after year, higher economies of scale with more product launches, a rise in EV demand in core markets, and other measures/factors such as incentives, the company could bring down the cost of e-tron models significantly by the middle of the decade.